As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 It’s very comfortable with padded straps and a sternum that helps with stability.

-It’s a great price for the quality of the laptop.
+It’s a great price for the quality of the bag.

 Simple no frills backpack that would suit any basic needs such as a day out with the kids but it’s not particularly durable or weatherproof so it’s best for light usage.